-- Start the agraph server.
-Has no effect if the server is already running.
+- Start the AllegroGraph server.
+This has no effect if the server is already running.

-- Stop the agraph server, using a SIGTERM signal.
-This is the normal stopping command and it attempts to perform a clean shutdown of all open databases.
+- Stop the AllegroGraph server.
+This is the normal stop command and it attempts to perform a clean shutdown of all open databases.

-- Stop the agraph server, using a SIGQUIT signal.
-This is the emergency stopping command and open databases may not be cleanly closed.
+- Stop the AllegroGraph server.
+This is the emergency stop command and open databases may not be cleanly closed.

-- requests that the server reload the configuration file, using the USR1 signal.
+- Requests that the server reload the configuration file.

 The agraph program